top of page

 • Curated or Collaborative Group Exhibitions across any media or concept

-We encourage applications from artists working in painting, sculpture, photography, installation, video, digital media, performance, fiber arts, sound, graphic design, industrial design, architecture, fashion, or interdisciplinary and experimental formats.
-BDAC’s programming reflects a growing commitment to innovation, and we welcome submissions from artists whose work challenges convention, expands boundaries, or invites new conversations.
+We encourage all artists to apply, especially those working in painting, sculpture, photography, installation, video, digital media, performance, fiber arts, sound, graphic design, industrial design, architecture, fashion, and experimental formats.
+BDAC is committed to innovation and welcomes submissions that challenge conventions.
+This includes work that expands boundaries or sparks new conversations.

 2026 Curated Exhibition Themes

-Artists who are not submitting full solo or group proposals may submit up to 3 works that align with one or both of the following curated exhibitions:
+Artists who are not submitting full proposals may submit up to three works that align with one or both of the following curated exhibitions:

 Landscape, Land Use, and the Human Relationship to Place

 This exhibition explores how artists interpret and interact with the land—its shapes, histories, and transformations.
-From classical landscape painting to abstract and conceptual approaches, all styles and materials are welcome.
-Works may reflect on agriculture, infrastructure, recreation, displacement, or ecological systems, and explore personal, political, or spiritual relationships to place.
-Whether grounded in observation or driven by imagination, all interpretations of landscape are invited.
+All styles and materials are welcome.
+Works may reflect on agriculture, infrastructure, recreation, displacement, or ecological systems.
+We invite interpretations that engage personal, political, or spiritual relationships to place.

 Design: Form / Function / Idea

-This exhibition highlights contemporary design practice—both functional and speculative.
+This exhibition highlights contemporary design practices, both functional and speculative.
 Artists and designers are invited to submit work that explores aesthetics, systems, and experiences shaped by design.
-Media may include graphic and industrial design, branding, fashion, architecture, speculative objects, interactive systems, and cross-disciplinary collaborations.
-Projects may reflect on user experience, storytelling through design, material innovation, or design as a tool for cultural and social dialogue.
+Submissions may include graphic and industrial design, branding, fashion, architecture, speculative objects, and cross-disciplinary collaborations.
+Projects can reflect user experiences, storytelling through design, and cultural and social dialogues.

 How to Apply

-Submit your application via Art Call between April 10 and May 11, 2025.
-All applications must include the following in one document, titled with your last name and exhibition title (e.g., LastName_TitleOfExhibition.pdf):
+To apply, submit your application via Art Call between April 10 and May 11, 2025.
+All applications must include the following information in one document, titled with your last name and exhibition title:

 • Title of Proposed Exhibition